SheydaKarimabadi/Off-road-Design-Portfolio/Canopies/README.md

 🚙 Canopy Design for Multiple Off-road Vehicles

-This project involved designing custom canopies for multiple pickup models.I solved sealing issues on the doors challenge and created a production-ready design that became a repeatable product.
+This project involved designing custom canopies for multiple pickup models.
+I solved the challenge of sealing issues on the doors and created a production-ready design that became a repeatable product.
 📌 Overview

 Type: Real-world Product Design